oliversavio/oliversavio.github.io/_posts/2021-04-14-softmax-activation-function-explained-with-code.md

 _[Image Source][nn-img-src]_

-**Note: These code examples are for educational purposes only and are in no way intended to be used in production.**
 ## The Math
-Mathematically the softmax function is represented as follows.
+Mathematically, the softmax function is represented as follows.

 \\[
  \Large\sigma(z_i) = \huge\frac{e^{z_i}}{\sum_{j=1}^{K}e^{z_j}}
 \\]

-*For i = 1,...,K and K is the number of distinct classes to be predicted, z denotes the input vector.*
+*For i = 1,...,K, K is the number of distinct classes to be predicted and z denotes the input vector.*

 For e.g.
 \\[